How I create a deer hide drum: steps, know-how and symbolism

 • the diameter (often between 12 and 16 inches),

-• the color of the lace or the handle,
+• the color of the lacing or handle,

-• and even a symbolism of totem animal associated with its vibration (wolf, bear, deer, etc.).
+• and even an animal-totem symbolism associated with its vibration (wolf, bear, deer, etc.).

-I always create with the energy required: grounding, gentleness, courage or clarity.
+I always create with the requested energy: grounding, gentleness, courage, or clarity.

-Thus, each drum becomes an object of connection and personal significance.
+Thus, each drum becomes an object of connection and personal meaning.

 • Keep your drum in a dry, temperate place.